eadanfahey/blog/content/posts/crypto2.md

 by bitcoin - consensus with any middlemen or trusted third-parties.

-Before we discuss how a cryptocurrency can be built on top of a blockchain secured through proof-of-work, we will build a commandline interface to the blockchain and write some code to persist the state of the blockchain.
+Before we discuss how a cryptocurrency can be built on top of a blockchain secured through proof-of-work, in the next article we will build a commandline interface to the blockchain and write some code to persist the state of the blockchain to file.